 Family pictures on the wall and illegal ingredients for Silver Iodide in the foldable bench seats.
 We want to create credibility by putting attention and effort into details, without becoming kitsch.

 Picture of the Installation at the London Design Biennale, 2018

 Designing this drone was, therefore, essential for the whole project.
-We researched the technical components of an actual rain making machine, the amount of Silver Iodide needed to effectively generate rain and the aerodynamic aspects, so we know that the weather hacking drone could fly.
-In that moment it felt as if our narrative became reality.
-Now not only on an emotional level, but also the technical solutions showed us that our first fictional idea was more realistic than we thought.
+We researched the technical components of an actual rain-making machine, the amount of Silver Iodide needed to effectively generate rain and the aerodynamic aspects, so we know that the weather hacking drone could fly.
+At that moment it felt as if our narrative became reality.
+Now not only on an emotional level but also the technical solutions showed us that our first fictional idea was more realistic than we thought.

 3D model of the drone

 The curtains of the room are drawn to set a mysterious mood.
 Yet not fully closed, letting you peek through to see two different weather situations, rain in one and sun shining through clouds in the other.
 In the sunshine window, drones fly underneath clouds, burn Silver Iodide and create rain.

 From the rain window, the soft sound of dropping rain blends together with voices coming from the radio and build a pleasant soundscape.
 The report from the radio gives information on the current governmental system and a journalist portrays his experience of a journey to this particular region of Austria.
 He tells his observation when looking over the shoulder of father Krainer and his daughter made illegal rain.